a3232815/projectAngularAndCS/README.md

 # projectAngularAndCS

-Open the folder (Better in Visual Studio) run the server
+Open the folder "apiForAngular" (Better in Visual Studio)

+run the server

 Then open the folder